MARTIN J. SMITH

 He contributed the story “Dark Matter” to the “Orange County Noir” crime fiction anthology (Akashic 2010), and that story was excerpted in the anthology “Orange County: A Literary Field Guide” (Heyday Books, 2017).
 He also wrote the introduction to “Meeting Across the River” (Bloomsbury USA, 2005), an anthology of short stories inspired by the Bruce Springsteen song of the same title.
 He published an essay about inheriting his father’s ancient tuxedo in the Los Angeles Times Magazine, and in 2009 expanded it into a self-published book called “My Father’s Tuxedo: The Story of a Suit.”

 Smith currently is a faculty member of the Squaw Valley Community of Writers, and teaches a workshop course called “Writing the Novel” at Chapman University in Orange, Calif.
-He now lives in Granby, Colorado, where he recently edited “Go Grand,” a local history book written by Kristi Martens of the Grand County Historical Association.
-He also founded the Grand County Community of Writers through the local library district with the help of a grant from the Grand Foundation.
+He now lives in Granby, Colorado, where he recently edited “Go Grand,” a local history book for the Grand County Historical Association, and also founded the Grand County Community of Writers through the local library district with the help of a grant from the Grand Foundation.
+He is a contributing writer for Stanford Business magazine, and an essayist for 5280, the magazine of Denver.